 E-Commerce and the Future of Warehousing

 E-commerce has made it significantly easier to purchase a product.
-With one click of a button, customers can buy any item off of an online store.
+With one click of a button, customers can buy any item from an online store.
 This means that goods are spending less time in storage areas and more time in distribution lines.
-In order to keep up with the increasing demand, warehouses need to improve their processes to prioritize three things: technology, management, and speed.
+In order to keep up with the increasing demand, warehousing the Philippines need to improve their processes to prioritize three things: technology, management, and speed.